Asom Gana Parishad: History

-The party began losing ground in the 2010s; from 67 seats in the assembly in 1985 and 59 in 1996, the AGP's strength in the assembly came down to 14 seats in 2016.
-Once a formidable force, it has been sidelined by the Bodoland People's Front and the AIUDF of Badruddin Ajmal.
-Currently, the party has only 9 M.L.A in the Legislative Assembly of Assam.AGP was criticised by AASU for supporting CAA in 2019.

-Internal splits and mergers
+The Vice President of India, Venkaiah Naidu, with a delegation of Ministers and MLAs of the Asom Gana Parishad.

+Since the late 1990s, the AGP has often joined and supported the National Democratic Alliance.
+There have been tactical alliances and seat-sharing arrangements in assembly and Lok Sabha elections.
+The Bharatiya Janata Party was the junior coalition member in the 2001 assembly elections, but the AGP accepted the role of junior coalition member in the 2016 and 2021 assembly elections.
+As a member of the National Democratic Alliance, the AGP is a constituent also of the North-East Democratic Alliance (NEDA).

+In 2019, the AGP briefly withdrew from the National Democratic Alliance due to the unpopularity of the Citizenship Amendment Act with its voter base.
+AGP ministers resigned from the state government, including Atul Bora, Keshab Mahanta and Phani Bhusan Choudhury.
+Senior AGP leaders officially oppose the Citizenship Amendment Act and support the implementation of the Assam Accord, as of 2024.
+However, the AGP renewed its membership in the National Democratic Alliance before the 2019 Indian general election.
+The AGP faces factionalism over the Citizenship Amendment Act, with supporters and detractors amongst the party's legislators and voter base.

+Factionalism

 The AGP in March 1991 underwent a split when party general secretary and former Assam Home Minister Bhrigu Kumar Phukan, former Union Law Minister and MP Dinesh Goswami, former state Education Minister Brindaban Goswami, Assam Legislative Assembly speaker Pulakesh Barua and others formed the Natun Asom Gana Parishad (natun means new in Assamese).
-This fraction came back to the party fold in 1992.
+This fraction came back to the party fold before the 1996 elections.

 In 2000, former Assam PWD minister and senior party leader Atul Bora (Senior) moved away along with Pulakesh Barua and formed Trinamool Gana Parishad.

 After the second AGP Government's reign under Prafulla Kumar Mahanta came to an end and Congress regained power, numerous allegations were raised against him related to the corruption during his tenure, government's involvement in secret killings, and Mahanta's overall inactive leadership.
 These led to his demotion from being President of the party and later he was expelled from the party on 3 July 2005 after being accused of anti-party activities.
 Mahanta then formed his own party, Asom Gana Parishad (Progressive).

 In 2008, a process started to reconcile the differences among all the breakaway fractions and to bring back everybody under the mother party umbrella to strengthen the regional party movement in Assam.
 Finally, on 14 October 2008, all breakaway groups reconciled in one umbrella at the historic town Golaghat.
 Prafulla Mahanta merged his AGP(P) with it.
 Atul Bora and Pulakesh Barua merged their TGP with the AGP and farmer leader and former legislator of Patacharkuchi, Pabindra Deka too merged the Purbanchaliya Loka Parishad (PLP) with it.